jeojhx/pug-sass-skeleton/README.md

 Defined gulp tasks are:
   * `gulp` to run all default tasks only once
   * `gulp server` to run all tasks AND start the webserver plus a watch task.
 This will automatically process changes, in real time, in your source files and make them available in the local web server, and will also automatically reload your browser.
+  * `gulp dev` remove public folder and then run all tasks AND start the webserver plus a watch task.
+  * `gulp clean` remove  public folder

 ### Test it

   * Run `gulp server`
-  * Open `http://localhost:8000` in your browser.
+  * Open `http://localhost:3000` in your browser.
 This simple html files contains some hints if you don't know how to start.

 ### Modifying gulp tasks